 In Ukraine, depending on the region, porcini mushroom soup can be served as it is or with boiled homemade pasta or buckwheat.
-My family likes to eat it with traditional egg noodles but we tried it in many restaurants with regular pasta and it was as tasty.
-For the buckwheat, I always use buckwheat groats from Eastern Europe (they have a slightly stronger flavor than those in the US).
+My family likes to eat it with traditional egg noodles or but we tried it in many restaurants with regular pasta and it was as tasty.
+For the buckwheat, I always use buckwheat groats from Ukraine (they have a different, stronger flavor than those in the US).

 Also, a lot of people (like my husband) prefer to eat it with bread and sour cream.
 Some people also add minced garlic.
 But with garlic, you need to add a tiny bit of it as it may alter the taste of mushrooms.

-Note: If you prefer a light version of mushroom soup, make it without potatoes, pasta, or sour cream.
+Note: If you prefer a light version of mushroom soup, make it without potatoes, pasta, and sour cream.

 What Else to Know to Prepare a Rich Healthy Mushroom Soup

 1. If you use fresh mushrooms, instead of using them raw try to fry them for a few minutes at first.
 The frying process will reveal all the hidden unique mushroom aromas and enhances the flavor.

 2. It is believed that the most delicious and rich soup comes from dried wild mushrooms.
 That’s why we (in Ukraine) pre-soak them in water to help reveal the taste.
 If you don’t want to put them soak, leave at least for 1 hour but then boil them longer.
 In this case, instead of the recommended 30-35 minutes of cooking, simmer the mushrooms for 50-60 minutes before adding other ingredients.